zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/op_agg_cli.rst

 The Opcodes Aggregator Client model communicates with an Opcodes Aggregator Server model using the device key of the target node or the application keys configured by the Configuration Client.

-The Opcodes Aggregator Client model must only be instantiated on the primary element, and it is implicitly bound to the device key on initialization.
+If present, the Opcodes Aggregator Client model must only be instantiated on the primary element.

-The Opcodes Aggregator Client model should be bound to the same application keys that the client models, used to produce the sequence of messages, are bound to.
+The Opcodes Aggregator Client model is implicitly bound to the device key on initialization.
+It should be bound to the same application keys as the client models that are used to produce the sequence of messages.

 To be able to aggregate a message from a client model, it should support an asynchronous API, for example through callbacks.